HERSHEY, Pa. (WHTM) — Hershey’s Chocolate World is planning to celebrate 50 years of sweet fun in 2023.

 50 years later, the visitors center has expanded into multiple chocolate-themed attractions.
 Now, Chocolate World is holding a few special events to celebrate the occasion.

 On Feb.
-4, the center will be revealing a Chocolate World-inspired chocolate sculpture, created by Pennsylvania-based food artist Jim Victor and Mary Pelton.
-The unveiling will be held at 1:30 p.m. and will be on display through October.
+4, the center revealed a Chocolate World-inspired chocolate sculpture for the 50th anniversary, created by Pennsylvania-based food artist Jim Victor and Mary Pelton.
+The unveiling was held at 1:30 p.m. and will be on display through October.